tearust/tapp-tutor/Where the message is stored?.md

-In TEA Party, the messages are stored in [OrbitDb](orbitdb.org).
+In the TEA Party, the messages are stored in an [OrbitDb](orbitdb.org) database.
-OrbitDB is a non-relational database on top of IPFS.
+OrbitDB is a non-relational database running on top of IPFS.

 # Security
-For those public messages, there is no need to encrypt.
+For TEA Party's public messages, there's no need to encrypt.
-They are stored in Orbit DB (eventually in IPFS ) in plain text.
+They're stored in OrbitDB (and eventually in IPFS ) in plain text.

-But for those private messages, no plain text is saved.
-The hosting nodes will encrypt the message using the [[App AES Key]], then save the cypher to the OrbitDB.
+But private messages aren't saved in plain text.
+The hosting nodes will encrypt the message using the [[App AES Key]] and then save the cypher to OrbitDB.

-Because only TEA Party hosting nodes have such [[App AES Key]] in their own enclave, other apps or users cannot get the content of these messages.
+Because only TEA Party hosting nodes have the [[App AES Key]] in their own enclave, other apps or users cannot get the content of these messages.

 ## Cost
-Orbit/IPFS is very cheap comparing the [[State Machine]], since the state is stored in RAM only.
+Orbit/IPFS is very cheap compared to using the [[State Machine]] which uses only RAM to store the state.